jaesung-cs/vkgs/README.md

 # vkgs

-Gaussian splatting viewer.
+Gaussian splatting viewer written in Vulkan.

 Main goal of this project is maximizing rendering speed.

-Now that I achieved satisfactory performance with Vulkan-based viewer, I would like to catch my breath for the next steps, or stop further developments and start a new side project.
+Now that I achieved satisfactory performance with Vulkan-based viewer, I would like to catch my breath for the next steps, or stop further developments and start a new side project - compression, large scale, train, etc.

 ## Desktop Viewer